 I still am unsure of what to include in a nomination letter or supporting letter.
 What should I consider when writing a nomination letter?

 The nomination and supporting letters must clearly state how the candidate’s research over a sustained period of time has made a significant impact on his or her field.
 The letters must explain the contributions and their importance so that they can be understood by their peers and scientists in other fields of research.

-Consider answering the following questions as you make your case for Fellowship in the nominating letter and supporting letters:
+Consider answering the following questions as you make your case for the respective award/medal/prize in the nominating letter and supporting letters: